IKIM-Essen/ERMA/README.md

 When starting with raw ONT output, this routine can be used to demultiplex the samples according to the respective barcodes.
 For that, following must be prepared:

-1. Enter the desired Sample name - barcode combinations in the file "barcode-rename.csv" which can be found at data/ONT
+1. Enter the desired sample name - barcode combinations in the file "barcode-rename.csv" which can be found at data/ONT
 2. Copy the fastq_pass folder of the targeted ONT run in data/ONT or change the respective path in the config file
 3. Define the target fragment lengths parameter in the config file - everything outside the filter intervall parameter gets filtered out beforehand
-4. Set the seq_tech parameter to "ONT"
+4. Set the seq_tech parameter to "ONT" in config/config.yaml (if not already)
-5. Run:
+5. Run from the ERMA root folder:

 ```bash
 snakemake prepare_fastqs
 ```

+This will execute a python script that filters and demultiplex the ONT output in one fastq file per sample.

 ### Sample naming

-To ensure a robust run of the pipeline, sample names are restricted to only contain:
+To ensure a robust running of the pipeline, sample names are restricted to only contain:
 - Uppercase and/or lowercase letters
 - digits
 - underscores